-It’s not “nice” to think about.
-But in our high-stress world, some of the stress is inevitably filtering through to our children — whether it’s caused by societal pressures, family, peers or even by our children putting undue pressure on themselves.
+It’s not “nice” to think about it but in our high-stress world, stress is inevitably filtering through to our children.
+This could be emotional or psychological pain — whether it’s caused by societal pressures, family, peers or even by our children putting undue pressure on themselves.

 So how do we know when a child is so badly affected?
 We put the question to psychologist Daniel Koh of Insights Mind Centre.